No booking fees on the app

 How much does it cost for a train from Cambridge to London Kings Cross?

-The average ticket fare from Cambridge to London Kings Cross is about €13.31, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+The average fare from Cambridge to London Kings Cross is approximately £11.00, but the final price fluctuates.
+The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
+To see the current price for your journey, please search with your specific dates.

 Use TrainPal Train Journey Planner to enter your departure and destination points for routes, schedules, and prices.
 Compare Cambridge to London Kings Cross train prices for the best deals and book in advance for discounts.
 The TrainPal app offers real-time updates and ticket booking options.
 Explore the TrainPal app and start planning your journey!